Why Japan's Engineering Managers Burn Out: Three Separations You Must Make in the AI Era

 Amplifier 3: labor-law structure

 Keiichiro Hamaguchi’s What is Job-Type Employment Society?
 (Iwanami Shinsho, 2021) frames the Japanese norm not as “job-based” employment but as “membership-based” employment—you are hired into the company as a member, not into a specific job.
-The four-element redundancy-dismissal doctrine, he argues, was built up in the courts as a follow-on to membership-type hiring; the result is a self-reinforcing loop in which the doctrine entrenches membership-type hiring, which in turn entrenches the doctrine34.
+The four-element redundancy-dismissal doctrine, he argues, was built up in the courts as a follow-on to membership-type hiring; the result is a self-reinforcing loop in which the doctrine entrenches membership-type hiring, which in turn entrenches the doctrine35.
 In a job-based regime, the disappearance of a job is a legitimate cause for dismissal.
 In a membership regime, the obligation is to find the person another job inside the company—which is exactly why reassignment authority is broad and dismissal-for-incompetence is hard to win.

 The connection to the punishment-game effect is direct.
 An EM cannot release a non-functioning report not because of personal soft-heartedness but because the legal regime obligates the organization to find another role.
-And the pool of “another role” is bounded by the Shiga case29 when the employee has a job-limited contract.
+And the pool of “another role” is bounded by the Shiga case30 when the employee has a job-limited contract.
 The result is the EM operating under the triple constraint of “can’t release, can’t reassign easily, can’t develop fully.”

-A caveat: the OECD’s deeper criticism is not the strictness of regular-employee protection per se, but its role in producing a sharp regular/non-regular dualism33.
+A caveat: the OECD’s deeper criticism is not the strictness of regular-employee protection per se, but its role in producing a sharp regular/non-regular dualism34.
 “Just deregulate it” oversimplifies the picture.
 This article does not argue for legal reform; it argues that recognizing how the current legal architecture amplifies the punishment-game structure is necessary for any organization-level or individual-level prescription to land.

 Amplifier 4: misfit senior layers entrenched (Peter Principle × seniority)